DorianCoding/Strongholdunlock/README.md

 ## Information
 This software just unlocks all missions.
 As missions are a single-mode campaign, it is your pleasure or not to do missions.
 This software does not bring any cheats during a party, whatever single or multiplayer.
 Do not ***cheat to win***, because it is not a win, it is a **perfect fail**.
+# Stronghold crusader 2 unlock missions
+To unlock all missions in Stronghold Crusader 2 is way easier.
+On %userprofile%\Documents\Stronghold Crusader 2\Profiles, you have a file named : `campaign_manager_state.xml`.
+It is a xml file, you can just edit it on any text editor and change all false values to true (search and replace).
+And all missions will be unlocked!